lasttycoon2506/my-mtn-app/README.md

 # My-Mtn-app

-GUI Mountain survival game written in Python with navigational pages
+GUI Mountain survival game written in Python with navigational pages and optioned outcome

 ## Introduction